-QC Bike Collective’s mission is to help Manchester area residents ride safe, affordable bikes and have the opportunity to fix them.
+QC Bike Collective’s mission is to help Manchester area residents ride safe, affordable bikes and build the skills to fix them.

 We provide space, tools, and equipment, so that community members can repair their bicycles at minimal cost, with our help.
 We also accept donated bicycles, salvage useful parts & recycle them, or return them to working order & sell them at an affordable price.